 Not a lot of existing Fujifilm cameras have AWB Lock and it hasn’t been added to any older cameras via firmware updates.
 However, it is a feature that most new releases will come with.

-As of this writing in July 2021, these Fujifilm cameras have the AWB Lock feature:
+As of this update in February 2023, these Fujifilm cameras have the AWB Lock feature:

 How do you use AWB Lock?